Best Ultralight Down Jacket for Backpacking & Thru Hiking 2026

 > Ultra lightweight

-> Most water-resistant jacket in this review
+> The most water-resistant jacket in this review

 > Highest quality everything